 Tuition Refund Insurance

-As a supplement to our refund policy, Stonehill offers optional tuition refund insurance through Liberty Mutual for those who withdraw for medical reasons.
-The deadline to enroll in this insurance is the the day before classes start for the semester.
-For further information on the plan please visit Liberty Mutual's website.
+As a supplement to our refund policy, Stonehill has partnered with Grad Guard to offer an optional tuition protection plan for those who withdraw for covered medical reasons.
+The deadline to enroll in this plan is the the day before classes start for the semester.
+Further details regarding this plan are available by clicking here.